Jointer Safety Rules

 Understanding the Machine

 Before operating a jointer, become familiar with its components and functions.
 The primary parts include the infeed table, outfeed table, cutterhead, and fence.
 Recognizing each part helps in maintaining control and safety during use.
-The cutterhead contains the blades, and it spins at high speeds, making it the most dangerous component.
+The cutterhead contains the blades, and it spins at high speeds — that’s the most dangerous component and the one that deserves your constant awareness.

 Pre-Use Inspection